Manas-salian/read-in-freedium/README.md

 ### Overview :
 This Chrome extension allows users to easily redirect Medium articles to Freedium providing free access to premium Medium content.
 ### Inspiration :
-I had been using freedium for quite some time but one day i decided to look if there was a browser extension to quickly open a medium article in freedium and thus i found [this](https://github.com/wywywywy/freedium-browser-extension)project by @wywywywy.
+I had been using freedium for quite some time but one day i decided to look if there was a browser extension to quickly open a medium article in freedium and thus i found [this](https://github.com/wywywywy/freedium-browser-extension) project by @wywywywy.
 My project is not as feature rich but it was a great learning experience.

 ### What is Medium?
 [Medium](https://medium.com) is an online publishing platform that allows writers to share their thoughts, stories, and articles with a global audience.
 Medium has a diverse range of topics, including technology, culture, personal development, and more.